 COUNT and SUM

-They help you answer questions like:
+They help you answer questions such as:

 - How many orders were placed?